The Rotation.Slerp

 parameter is a float

-that specifies the interpolation factor, where 0 represents the start rotation and 1 represents the end rotation.
+that determines the interpolation factor, where 0 represents the start rotation and 1 represents the end rotation.
 The clamp

 parameter is a bool

-that determines whether the interpolation factor should be clamped between 0 and 1.
+, ensures the interpolation factor is clamped between 0 and 1.

 // Example usage of Rotation.Slerp Rotation startRotation = Rotation.FromAxis(Vector3.Up, 0); Rotation endRotation = Rotation.FromAxis(Vector3.Up, 90); float interpolationFactor = 0.5f; bool shouldClamp = true; Rotation resultRotation = Rotation.Slerp(startRotation, endRotation, interpolationFactor, shouldClamp); // resultRotation now represents a rotation halfway between startRotation and endRotation.